SAP/cloud-security-services-integration-library/token-client/README.md

 ### 1.2.
 Configuration for Spring Boot Applications

 #### Maven Dependencies
-In context of a Spring Boot application you can leverage autoconfiguration:
+In context of a Spring Boot application you can leverage autoconfiguration provided by the following library:
 ```xml
 <dependency>
     <groupId>com.sap.cloud.security</groupId>